How Long Will My Bankruptcy Last in Ontario?

 Should you find yourself in debt and worrying about how you are going to make your next month’s payments, maybe it is time to have a conversation with Richard or one of the other Licenced Insolvency Trustees at Richard Killen & Associates.

 There is zero cost for your first meeting and we will explain all of your options to you so you can make an educated decision.
 We have 10 locations across the Greater Toronto Area.
-Call us at (416) 285-9511 for debt counseling in Toronto or any bankruptcy service needs.
+Call us at (416) 285-9511 for debt counselling in Toronto or any bankruptcy service needs.

 Debt Counselors Toronto and Consumer Credit

 Many, many times in the years that I have been a Licensed Insolvency Trustee in Toronto I have met people who had very little understanding of how credit works, especially consumer credit.
 In fact, when I started my trustee business one of the first persons who came to work for me had almost zero knowledge of how credit worked.
 Having had years of experience in the consumer credit field, I found that interesting.
 But as I later discovered, this was a much more common situation than I thought.
-I guess that’s where Debt Counsellors in Toronto, or elsewhere, come into the picture.
+I guess that’s where Financial Debt Counselling in Toronto, or elsewhere, come into the picture.

 For some reason Debt Counselling as a preventative measure is not provided in high schools, or anywhere else that I can see.
 But since debt, or at least consumer debt, or consumer credit, is such a prominent part of modern society, maybe we should all try to understand it a bit better.